 To meet the challenges of continuing to provide excellent services and case management to the Court and parties in an environment of escalating costs and added pressures such as physical and IT security, the focus on business transformation will continue.
 In the upcoming year, the Business Transformation initiative will continue to direct resources to the renewal of the application architecture to better support enhancements to the electronic processing of cases, implementation of digital recordkeeping, workflow enhancements and the development of policies and new software applications, along with operational guidelines to support efficient Court processes and to further clarify internal business processes.
+Particular emphasis will also be placed on the appeal and application for leave to appeal processes to optimize the procedures for opening files and the delivery of documents to judges.

-Workload projections for 2019
+Workload projections for 2020

-Workload projections for 2019
+Workload projections for 2020

 Category Projected workload

-Leave applications filed 515
+Leave applications filed 520

-Leave applications submitted to the Court 560
+Leave applications submitted to the Court 520

 Appeals as of right filed 15

-Appeals heard 70
+Appeals heard 45

-Judgments 70
+Judgments 50

 As the public's interest in the Court's cases increases and as a result of the growing visibility of the SCC judges in Canada and abroad, the OSRCC must also support the Court by ensuring effective communication strategies and maintaining its outreach activities.
 The ORSCC will continue to update the Court's website to facilitate access to Court information and its proceedings.
 It will build on the success of "Cases in Brief", plain language summaries of Court cases that allow Canadians to better understand the decisions that affect their lives.
-The ORSCC will also continue its efforts to increase its presence on social media platforms such as Twitter, Facebook and LinkedIn.
+As well, the "Year in Review", an annual document that was initiated in 2019, which describes the Court's activities in the preceding year, will continue.
+Based on available resources, it will also examine further methods of communications and outreach, such as the increased use of social media, holding future Court hearings outside Ottawa and offering more effective and frequent print and web publications.

-Efforts are also dedicated to enhancing the Court's overall security posture which encompasses both physical and IT security.
+Efforts will also be dedicated to enhancing the Court's overall security posture which encompasses both physical and IT security.
 Investments continue to be made to ensure that security vulnerabilities are addressed.
 These enhanced measures will ultimately ensure that cases can proceed without any disruptions, that legal information is safeguarded and that the well-being of all parties involved is protected.

-Finally, as part of the long term planning of the building rehabilitation, efforts are dedicated to ensuring that resources are in place to manage the pressures related to the aging building facilities.
+Finally, as part of the long term planning of the building rehabilitation, efforts will also be dedicated to ensuring that resources are in place to manage the pressures related to the aging building facilities.